-On July 22nd, former Major League Baseball player turned endurance athlete Eric Byrnes will jump in McCovey Cove beyond the right field wall at AT&T Park in San Francisco and attempt to swim 7 miles to Oakland then hop on his bike and ride approximately 2344 miles to Chicago where he will transition to run the final 846 miles, ending the journey at Yankee Stadium in New York City.
+On July 22nd, former Major League Baseball player turned endurance athlete Eric Byrnes jumped in McCovey Cove beyond the right field wall at AT&T Park in San Francisco and swam 7 miles to Oakland then hopped on his bike and rode approximately 2344 miles to Chicago where he transitioned to run the final 846 miles, ending the journey in New York City.

 Byrnes’ mission is to bring awareness to the dwindling Physical Education programs in public schools across the country.
 Approximately 97% of all public schools have gotten rid of everyday PE classes.

 Every dollar raised along the way is donated to the Let Them Play Foundation and dispersed directly to different national & local organizations committed to expanding youth physical education & after school activity programs.